ReznoRMichael/hollow-knight-completion-check/README.md

   — Changes/Fixes:
   ✅ Rewrote and optimized large parts of the code.
 Should work a bit faster now, especially on mobile devices.
   ✅ Things that are not yet done are now blurred when Spoiler checkbox is unchecked.
 Hover over the name to uncover it. (thanks to kanna for the idea and inspiration!)
+  ✅ All sections now have short text descriptions.
   ✅ Fixed incorrect display of Soul orbs amount for early HK save file versions (like 1.0.0.6).
+  ✅ Added Secret data information at the bottom of the tool.

   — **Hints** changes:
   ✅ change: Made the Hints section stand out more from the rest of the tool.